-Peripheral arterial aneurysms are abnormal dilations of the peripheral arteries caused by weakening of the arterial wall (see also Diseases of the Aorta and Its Branches: Aortic Aneurysms).
+Peripheral arterial aneurysms are abnormal dilations of the peripheral arteries caused by weakening of the arterial wall (see also Overview of Aortic Aneurysms).

 About 70% of peripheral arterial aneurysms are popliteal aneurysms; 20% are iliofemoral aneurysms.
 Aneurysms at these locations frequently accompany abdominal aortic aneurysms, and > 50% are bilateral.
 Rupture is relatively infrequent, but these aneurysms may lead to thromboembolism.
 They occur in men much more often than women (> 20:1); mean age at presentation is 65.
 Aneurysms in arm arteries are relatively rare; they may cause limb ischemia, distal embolism, and stroke.